-LA Sanitation has 22 divisions with just under 3,000 employees, all working to protect public health and the environment.
-Below is a list of each division with basic information about what they do.For more information about LA Sanitation programs and services, please download our Strategic Plan.
+LA Sanitation and Environment (LASAN) has 25 divisions with over 3.300 employees, all working to protect public health and the environment.
+Below is a list of each division with basic information about what they do.For more information about LASAN programs and services, please download our Strategic Plan.

 ADMINISTRATION DIVISION (ADM)The Administration Division is the center control for purchasing, personnel, payroll, insurance, and other bureau-wide administrative activities.
 ADM’s mission is to support LASAN’s operating divisions to accomplish their mandates.
 They also strive to continuously improve customer satisfaction through teamwork, proactive planning and implementation, effective use of technology, innovative and cost effective improvements, employee development, and building and improving partnerships.

 CLEAN WATER CONVEYANCE DIVISIONS - NORTH AND SOUTHOperates and maintains the City’s wastewater and storm water conveyance systems in a safe, efficient, and cost effective manner to protect the environment and public health.